Improving the junction at Sussex Gardens and Edgware Road for pedestrians and cyclists

 You say:- "Safety is a priority for TfL and there have been 17 collisions at this junction in the three years up to 2019: seven people were seriously injured and tragically one person was killed in these collisions."
 What about the nearly 4 years since this date?
 What were the route cause of each of the 17 accidents you have chosen to highlight?

-Errrrrr asked 6 months ago
+Errrrrr asked about 1 year ago

 Before Covid-19, we conducted a road safety study using the most current data available at that time.
 Over the 36 months leading up to December 2019, the data indicated a concerning trend of pedestrian, cyclist, and motorbike collisions at specific points within the junction.
 Notably, serious pedestrian incidents occurred at the left turn slip from Old Marylebone Rd and the pedestrian crossing of Sussex Gardens.
 Additionally, the data highlighted incidents involving cyclists and motorbikes, which led to serious injuries: